 - Guide 1: How to Remove Bearfoos Trojan from Windows.

-- Guide 2: Get rid of Bearfoos Trojan from Mac OS X.
+- Guide 2: Get rid of Bearfoos Trojan on Mac OS X.

-- Guide 3: Remove Bearfoos Trojan from Google Chrome.
+- Guide 3: Remove Bearfoos Trojan in Google Chrome.

 - Guide 4: Erase Bearfoos Trojan from Mozilla Firefox.